cfech/spring-security/README.md

 - less secure because there is no way to send the ```ClientSecret``` in get requests outside of the Url.
 This would exposing the client credentials it to the world
 - ```Access Token``` would also come in the URL as well, exposed it
-- No was to reliably prevent a malicious user from inject in a different token
+- No way to reliably prevent a malicious user from inject in a different token

 ### Demo ###
 [oauth playground](https://www.oauth.com/playground/)